noahkims/noahkims/README.md

 If you'd like to briefly view some of my projects, please reference my [Portfolio Guide](https://github.com/noahkims/Portfolio-Guide)!

-You can also find some of my other projects on my [website](https://noahkims.github.io/Portfolio/).

 ### 🛠 Tools
 - Analytics: Python, SQL, VBA
 - Visualizations: Tableau, Python (Matplotlib, Seaborn, Plotly Dash)